Conserving habitat at Ottawa's Carp Hills—Ducks Unlimited Canada Skip to main content

 Visitors may encounter volunteers from the Friends of the Carp Hills, a group of local naturalists who support DUC’s commitment to preserve the property’s natural features by marking and caring for trails and other environmental stewardship activities.

-Hiking trail: The DUC property is adjacent to the Crazy Horse trail used for hiking, skiing and snowshoeing by many residents in the area.
+Hiking trail: The Ducks Unlimited Canada (DUC) property is adjacent to the Crazy Horse trail used for hiking, skiing and snowshoeing by many residents in the area.
 An existing trail loop accesses part of DUC’s property, connecting to the Crazy Horse trail.

 DUC asks that only pedestrians use the trail and follow these guidelines: